Solving Nashville’s Affordable Housing Crisis

 For men and women recovering from a substance use disorder, a safe, drug-free home environment is essential to sobriety success.
 Urban Housing Solutions offers these individuals a lifeline at Journeys of Hope, a recovery-housing program.
 Tailored to the needs of low-income residents in active recovery, the initiative offers affordable homes for those who meet these qualifications:

-- • Six documented months of recovery time
+- • Nine documented months of recovery time

 - • Active involvement in a recovery program